sebbu2/LN-backup-sync/README.md

 ## Third-party

-CJSON.php from yii framework v1.X, helper to lazy parse json (including badly formatted one, or js object instead of json). v2.X is strict.
+CJSON.php from yii framework v1.X, helper to lazy parse json (including badly formatted one, or js object instead of json). v2.X is strict and just a wrapper over native PHP json_decode.

 ## Endpoints